 Rainbow Six Siege Crimson Heist release date

-The Crimson Heist release date is March 16, bringing a new operator, a secondary weapon, and a map rework to the FPS game next month.
+The Crimson Heist release date is March 16 for battle pass owners and March 30 for all players – bringing a new operator, a secondary weapon, and a map rework to the FPS game next month.

 Crimson Heist new operator – Flores